Generalized Bayesian Additive Regression Trees: Theory and Software: Main Results

 \subsection{Results on Monotone Functions}

 An important implication of Theorem \ref{theorem: step} is that posterior concentration results on step functions can potentially build the foundation for similar results on broader class of functions, aided by the ``simple function approximation theorem'' \citep{stein2009real}, which states that for any measurable function $f$ on $\mathcal{E} \subseteq \mathbb{R}^q$, there exists a sequence of step functions $\{f_k\}$ which converges point-wise to $f$ almost everywhere \citep{stein2009real}.
-As a corollary to this theorem, we can derive the following result on the set of all monotone functions.
-A function $f_0: \mathbb{R}^q \rightarrow \mathbb{R}$ is defined as monotone increasing (or decreasing) if $f_0(\x_1) \ge f_0(\x_2)$ (or, $f_0(\x_1) \le f_0(\x_2)$) for all $\x_1, \x_2$ such that every coordinate of $\x_1$ is greater than or equal to the corresponding coordinate of $\x_2$.
+As a corollary to this theorem, we can derive the following result on the set of all coordinatewise monotone functions.
+A function $f_0: \mathbb{R}^q \rightarrow \mathbb{R}$ is defined as coordinatewise monotone if $f_0(\textbf{x})$ is monotone (increasing or decreasing) in $x_j$ for every $j \in \{1, \dots, q\}$, with all other coordinates $\{x_1, \dots, x_q\} \setminus \{x_j\}$ held fixed.

-\begin{lemma} Any {\bf monotone} bounded function $f_0$ can be approximated with arbitrary precision $\varepsilon$, by a step function supported on a k-d tree partition with number of leaves $K_{f_0}(\varepsilon) \ge \lceil 1/\varepsilon \rceil$.
+\begin{lemma} Any coordinatewise {\bf monotone} bounded function $f_0$ can be approximated with arbitrary precision $\varepsilon$, by a step function supported on a k-d tree partition with number of leaves $K_{f_0}(\varepsilon) \ge \lceil 1/\varepsilon \rceil$.
 We define $K_{f_0}(\varepsilon)$ to be the {\it complexity of the monotone function $f_0$} with respect to $\varepsilon > 0$. \end{lemma} The complexity $K_{f_0}(\varepsilon)$ also depends on the dimension of the domain $q$ as well as on the magnitude of the true function $\norm{f_0}_\infty$.
 This paves the way for deriving the posterior concentration rate of G-BART when the true function $f_0(\cdot)$ connecting the covariates $\X$ with a univariate response $\Y$ is a monotone function.
 The minimax rate of estimation for such densities is $n^{-1/(2+q)}$ \citep{biau2003risk}.
 The following theorem states that the posterior concentration rate of G-BART equals to this optimum rate up to a logarithmic function, provided that the magnitude of the true function $f_0$ is not ``too large''.

 \begin{theorem} If we assume that the distribution of the step-sizes satisfies \eqref{eq:beta_tail1} and \eqref{eq:beta_tail2}, then under Assumptions 1 and 2 with $q \lesssim \sqrt{\log n}$, the generalized BART estimator satisfies the following property: